 This helps to enhance effectiveness, performance and also productivity of the firm you are working for.

-When interviewing a candidate for operations manager, you need to check his experience and knowledge regarding the work.
+When interviewing a candidate for an operations manager, you need to check his experience and knowledge regarding the work.

 Some of the Operational and Situational questions,